awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using the effect Allow with NotAction and the tag condition key {{conditionKeyName}} allows only service actions that support the condition key.
 The condition key doesn't apply to some service actions.
-We recommend that you use Action instead of NotAction.
+We recommend that you use Action instead of NotAction."
-"
 ```

 **Resolving the suggestion**